milab-inha/milab-inha.github.io/_pages/about.md

     }

     figcaption {
+        display: inline-block;
-        font-size: 0.5em; /* Makes the font size 80% of the parent's font size */
+        font-size: 0.7em; /* Makes the font size 80% of the parent's font size */
         text-align: center; /* Centers the caption text under the image */ }
 </style>